Will A Torn Ligament Heal Itself?

 Treatment Options For Torn Ligaments

 Minor ligament tears are characterized by intense pain, inflammation, and stiffness within the joint.
 If a tear is mild, self-care may be all that’s needed.
 Moderate tears may require the joint to be stabilized using a brace or wrap.
 Severe tears often require surgery in which the ligament is removed and replaced with a surrogate material.
-In some cases, stem cell therapy may speed up the healing process.

 After any type of surgical procedure, your healing will depend on the type of self-care you perform.
 This can mean using the R.I.C.E. (rest, ice, compression, elevation) method or attending physical therapy on a regular basis.
 It may also mean wearing a brace to make sure the joint remains stabilized at all times.
 Ligaments take longer to heal and although they may heal on their own with time, it’s best to seek medical attention to make sure the injured area heals correctly without a lot of excessive scarring.